A Companion Resource to Life Insurance Selling Secrets

 What would have happened if you did nothing?

-• This is critical because your prospects are sitting in that exact spot right now, wondering if they should act or keep waiting.
+• This is critical, because your prospect is in that exact spot right now — wondering whether to act or keep waiting.

 Questions to Answer — Record Yourself

-2. Who or what was working against you — the "villain" in your story?
+4. Who or what walked away better off than you did — the "villain" in your story?

 Example